jhpyle/docassemble/_docs/modifiers.md

 If **docassemble** is configured to show a progress bar, the progress bar will be set to 50% when this question is asked.

+## `language`

+{% highlight yaml %}
+---
+question: |
+  What is the meaning of life?
+fields:
+  - Meaning of life: meaning_life
+---
+language: es
+question: |
+  ¿Cuál es el significado de la vida?
+fields:
+  - Significado de la Vida: meaning_life
+---
+{% endhighlight %}

+**docassemble**'s [language support] allows a single interview to asks questions different ways depending on the user's language.
+You can write questions in different languages that set the same variables.
+**docassemble** will use whatever question matches the active language.

+The value of `language` must be a two-character lowercase [ISO-639-1] code.
+For example, Spanish is `es`, French is `fr`, and Arabic is `ar`.

+For more information about how to set the active language, see [language support].

+Instead of explicitly setting a `language` for every question, you can use `default language` to apply a particular language to the remaining questions in the file (see [initial blocks]).

 ## `generic object`

 {% highlight yaml %}